Kamal Nath refers to BJP candidate for Madhya Pradesh bye-polls as ‘item’, party complains to EC

 Imarti Devi chastised Nath for his comments.
 “What is my fault if I was born in a poor family?” she asked, according to ANI.
 “What is my fault if I belong to Dalits?
 I want to appeal to Sonia Gandhi, who is also a mother, to not keep such people in her party.
 If such words will be used for women then how can any woman move forward?”

 Chief Minister Shivraj Singh Chouhan tweeted that the Congress leadership has revealed its “feudal mindset” with such comments.
 “Imarti Devi has her roots in Gwalior and Chambal and belongs to a Scheduled Caste,” he said at a gathering in Gwalior on Sunday, according to The Indian Express.
 “She has worked hard and risen from being a labourer to an MLA and then a minister.
 Who gave you the right to insult a person coming from a humble background?”
-The chief minister will sit on a silent protest from 10 am to noon on Monday, according to NDTV.

 Congress spokesperson Narendra Saluja, on the other hand, defended Nath and said he did not take Imarti Devi’s name.
 “He said “kya item hai ye” and did not take Imarti Devi’s name,” Saluja told The Indian Express.
 “It is the BJP who is adding Imarti Devi’s name and insulting her.”